 The deal is I’m expected at the Warkworth Masonic Community Hall for 7 o’clock.
-7.15 is juuuust doable; 7.30 is when the actual bell rings for my fight.
+7:15 is juuuust doable; 7:30 is when the actual bell rings for my wrestle.
 If I miss the bell, I’m in breach of contract, which means no pay, which means I’ve paid for a flight for nothing, which means I’ll miss my credit card repayments, my rent, my child support.
 My car could get repo’d.
 Everything will fail.

 We finally screech into a space and point north and I relax a fraction and get a chance to study my driver: Hawaiian shirt, gelled black hair, messy black goatee, Jesus on the dash, rasta air freshener hanging from the rearview in the shape of a weed leaf.
 He’s my age, more or less.
 His biceps are interesting.
 Bit of muscle on him.

 ‘Vili,’ he goes, offering me an upside-down handshake over his shoulder as he changes lanes.

 The fella looks Tongan, I reckon, and I’m about to strike up a little small talk about Tonga’s chances in the World Cup when the driver goes, ‘You’re Tony Timaru of the Timaru Two, right?’

 ‘Just the Timaru One these days.
 My partner got himself a house and a spouse.
 Shoulda followed suit, really.’
 I snort.
 ‘God knows why I chose to fight for a living.
 Cheers for noticing, though.’

 ‘I know my fighters.’
 His eyes in the rearview are serious.
 Unlaughing.
 Some kind of stalker.
 Great.